-Share on Facebook Share on Twitter 2 Comments First Resort: Syria, red lines and the drums of war by Susan Brooks Thistlethwaite Written by Susan Brooks Thistlethwaite Recommended for You 10 Things I Wish Everyone Knew About Unitarian Universalism Five Bible Verses You Need to Stop Misusing 4 Responses to the Problem of Violence in the Bible Women Like Me Are Abused Worldwide.
-Here’s Why.
-Why Your Bible Feels Like Fantasy Fiction The Bible Is Not a Book recommended for you Vatican cardinal says he was sidelined in crackdown of U.S. nuns by Alessandro Speciale| Religion News Service also from onfaith 3 more resign in scandal swirling around accused N.J. priest by Mark Mueller| Religion News Service also from onfaith Where Do We Put Tamerlan Tsarnaev? by Mathew N. Schmalz Ilikethenats If I were Obama, I would hesitate until I knew with absolute certainty that chemical weapons were being used by one side or the other.
+Share on Facebook Share on Twitter 2 Comments First Resort: Syria, red lines and the drums of war by Susan Brooks Thistlethwaite Written by Susan Brooks Thistlethwaite Recommended for You Imagine the Right’s Religion 10 Things I Wish Everyone Knew About the Black Church The 5 Most Uncomfortable Things New Christians Experience 2015 in Christianity: A Year in Review Absurd Questions All Religion Majors Get Asked The Church’s Sex Problem Never miss a story Sign up for our newsletter Follow us The latest on your timeline recommended for you Vatican cardinal says he was sidelined in crackdown of U.S. nuns by Alessandro Speciale| Religion News Service also from onfaith 3 more resign in scandal swirling around accused N.J. priest by Mark Mueller| Religion News Service also from onfaith Where Do We Put Tamerlan Tsarnaev? by Mathew N. Schmalz Ilikethenats If I were Obama, I would hesitate until I knew with absolute certainty that chemical weapons were being used by one side or the other.
 For all those who disagree please think back a little over ten years ago to the WMD fiasco with Iraq.
 I would hazard to say that those advocating for a strong U.S. response flunked History in grade school.
 Haven’t we put our Military through enough already?
 What’s wrong with some other country/organization leading the way.
 It worked (sort of) in Libya.
 I am perfectly fine with leading form behind.
 I suspect our Military would too for the next couple of conflicts.
 Another friend of Bill’s “Quit banging the drums of war.
 It doesn’t help.”
 Beautiful statement.
 At long last, someone has said it.
 Finally, an article from the WP written by someone who actually has a brain!